Article I. Name, Address, and Purpose

 - 5.2.
 Technical Committees

 - The technical committees are affiliated with the Association.
 The committees are established to promote transportation research and development to address critical issues in certain areas.
-The committees shall be formed upon approval of the BOD and directed by the Chair of Academic Affairs as needed.
+The committees shall be formed upon approval of the BOD and directed by the Chair or Vice-Chair of Academic Affairs as needed.

 - 5.3 Special or ad hoc Committee